shakacode/react_on_rails/docs/guides/configuration.md

   #
   # Define the files we need to check for webpack compilation when running tests.
   # The default is `%w( manifest.json )` as will be sufficient for most webpacker builds.
-  # However, if you are generated a server bundle that is NOT hashed (present in manifest.json),
+  # However, if you are generating a server bundle that is NOT hashed (present in manifest.json),
   # then include the file in this list like this:
   config.webpack_generated_files = %w( server-bundle.js manifest.json )
   # Note, be sure NOT to include your server-bundle.js if it is hashed, or else React on Rails will